cyberis/loc8r/README.md

 The original code for this project can be found at https://github.com/simonholmes/getting-MEAN.

 I will likely follow Simon's lead but may divert at places and make this my own.
-I will also probably follow his branching structure since that's pretty good git practice but again, I might divert or add to this where, especially once I've completed the book.
+I will also probably follow his branching structure since that's pretty good git practice but again, I might divert or add to this where I can think of a better way, especially once I've completed the book.

 I started this project on Monday, April 11th, 2016.